Matchmaking API

 Game Session

-being created (when applies), will be set as Open for any other players to join.
+being created (when applicable), will be set as open for any other players to join.
 See Getting and Updating the Game Session information for more info. - IsVisible: defines if the

 Game Session

-being created (when applies), will be Visible other players.
+being created (when applicable), will be visible to other players.
 See Getting and Updating the Game Session information for more info. - MatchmakingMode: defines the matchmaking mode used when trying to join a Random

 Game Session